CSCfi/csc-user-guide/GETTING_STARTED.md

 As we'll see later, these aren't only used with `cd`, as in `cd ..` or `cd ~`.

-##### Tab completion
+###### Tab completion

-If you've never used a command line interface before, having to type everything letter-to-letter might seem tedious compared to clicking or tapping on things in a graphical user interface.
+If you've never used a command-line interface before, having to type everything letter-to-letter might seem tedious compared to clicking or tapping on things in a graphical user interface.
 Fortunately, something called _tab completion_ can be used to conveniently fill in commands, file or folder names, Git branch names and the like.
 There are differences on how it works exactly between different shells (like Bash, PowerShell, cmd and so on), but **all you need to remember** is, as the name of the concept suggests, the _tabulator_  AKA _tab_ key, usually marked on the keyboard with the word 'tab' or the symbol ↹.

 This incredibly simple yet powerful concept is best explained by example, and in [an article on the subject](https://en.wikipedia.org/wiki/Command-line_completion), Wikipedia provides one (they call it "Command-line completion" and you can [skip straight to the example](https://en.wikipedia.org/wiki/Command-line_completion#Example)).

-##### Command history
+###### Command history

 In addition to tab completion, the command history is among one of the most useful features of shells like Bash.
 Again, simple yet powerful: